antzGames/gdx-ode4j/README.md

 ### Performance

 I have tried jBullet, PhysX and ODE physics engines with libGDX.
-ODE is the slowest, and the reason being is that in ODE everything is using double precision.
+ODE is the slowest, because it is 100% Java and doesnot use any SIMD optimizations.
+In addition it uses double precision for everything.

 ### Known Issues